mccleanla/explainability-scoping-review/1. Background/What terms are used to describe the interaction between humans and an AI-enabled system?.md

 - In the literature, these terms have been used both interchangeably [121] and given explicitly different definitions [122]

-explainability and interpretability are ==both part of ensuring that miscommunication is minimized== between the AIenabled system’s explanation of its rationale and what the users understand about its rationale [122].
+explainability and interpretability are both part of ensuring that miscommunication is minimized between the AIenabled system’s explanation of its rationale and what the users understand about its rationale [122].
-- Explainability means that the ==rationale behind an AI-enabled system’s decision== is being explained to users in the ==most efficient and effective manner at the right time==.
+- Explainability means that the rationale behind an AI-enabled system’s decision is being explained to users in the most efficient and effective manner at the right time.
-- Interpretability here means that ==users can understand what is being explained correctly, accurately, and in a timely manner.
+- Interpretability here means that users can understand what is being explained correctly, accurately, and in a timely manner

 **And is this different to presenting AI output?**

 Presenting AI output to users can be done in a specific manner and time point as desired by users.
 The difference between AI output and explainability and interpretability is that
 - the former focuses on how AI output is delivered and explained to users,
-- ==latter focuses on explaining the thinking process (the rationale) prior to producing an output.
+- latter focuses on explaining the thinking process (the rationale) prior to producing an output.
-- They are both focused on ==closing the gap between what is being explained to users and what they understand==.
+- They are both focused on closing the gap between what is being explained to users and what they understand.
-- In other words, ==minimizing miscommunication and misinterpretation.
+- In other words, minimizing miscommunication and misinterpretation.